keshavgoyal1744/ECPPT_CheatSheet/BOF/Immunity Debugger steps.md

 s_string("Some command name to test ");
 s_string_variable("0");
 ```

+Look you have to overwrite everything(ESP, EBP) till EIP

 ## Step 2: Fuzzing (Send bunch of charecter to break the program)

 ## Step 3: Finding the offset (At what point it breaks)